tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Abort-Copy-Blob.md

 # Abort Copy Blob

-The `Abort Copy Blob` operation stops a pending `Copy Blob` operation, and leaves a destination blob with zero length and full metadata.
+The `Abort Copy Blob` operation cancels a pending `Copy Blob` operation, and leaves a destination blob with zero length and full metadata.
 This operation applies to version 2012-02-12 and newer.

 ## Request